Middle Eastern Glass Covered Cosmetic Jar | 2-3rd Century AD

 - Compact jar with a rounded form and original fitted lid

-- Beautiful natural iridescence developed over centuries
+- Natural iridescence developed through centuries of burial

 Cultural Significance